 Do they have an elite offense?
 Well, they SHOULD…but they don’t.

 This team has played more bad football than good, but they somehow have a 4-3 record, despite playing maybe 7 good quarters of football in 7 games.
-I feel like the 2014 edition of the Steelers should be subtitled: What the fuck?
-(Or WTF, if you’re into the whole brevity thing).
+I feel like the 2014 edition of the Steelers should be subtitled: WTF?

 What we do know about the 2014 Steelers:

 - They are MADDENINGLY inconsistent.
 Get crushed on a Thursday night in Baltimore while the cloud of the Ray Rice elevator video hangs over the Ravens?
-Ok.
+Check.
 Go to Carolina a week later and dominate the second half of the game?
 Check.
-Lose to the Tampa Bay fucking Buccaneers at home a week later.
-Say WHAAAT?
+Lose to the Tampa Bay Buccaneers at home a week later.
+Check.
 Have so-called lost cause Mike Adams come into the Texans game and hold his own against J.J.
 Watt?
-You bet!
-Seriously, what the fuck is going on here?
+Check.
+Seriously, WTF is going on here?

 - The offense is underachieving in a big way.
 Sure, they rank pretty high in yardage per game, but that hasn’t translated to points.
 They seem to freeze in the red zone, which is frustrating to no end.
 They couldn’t pick up a first down at the end of the Tampa game (and made a bizarre call on 3rd & 5), which ended up costing them a win.
 It looked like they could be an elite offense before the season, but that hasn’t come to fruition yet.

-- LaGarette Blount was a great signing.
-He can smoke all the weed he wants, as long as he keeps averaging 5 yards per carry.
+- LaGarette Blount was a great signing–he’s averaging 5 yards per carry.

 - The defense is bad, but we knew they’d be bad.
 The injuries to Ryan Shazier, Jarvis Jones and Ike Taylor didn’t help matters on a defense sorely lacking in depth.
 There have been encouraging signs at times, but this defense is not to be trusted.